A

 'Nice day,' he said.

-'Uh, yeah; I guess.'
+yeah.
+I guess.'

-I'm back in my bag then; like, preoccupied
+I'm back in my bag

+then.
+Like, preoccupied beyond conversation.
 'Yeah, I'm often here.'

-'It's a nice spot all right,' he grinned, 'if
+'It's a nice spot all

-the birds'd leave you alone.'
+right,' he grinned, 'if the birds'd leave you alone.'

-'Ah, they're sound,' I muttered.
-'Sure we
+'Ah, they're sound,'

-have one at home - a budgie.
+I said.
+'Sure we have one at home - a budgie.
 The thing's older than me!'

 'Really?'